 - 1. Soldiers who use social media platforms must abide by the terms outlined in the Uniform Code of Military Justice, Articles 88, 89, 91, 133, and 134.
 The specified articles cover contempt toward officials, disrespect toward superiors, insubordinate conduct toward superiors and conduct unbecoming of an officer and a gentleman.
-Examples of conduct unbecoming of an officer a gentleman include the posting of obscene photos or linking to inappropriate material.
-Article 134 is a general article covering offenses such as disloyal statements and anything to the prejudice of good order and discipline.
-Be sure to use one simple rule, "if you wouldn't say it to someone's face, don't post it on a website."
 Use good judgement at all times. - 2.
-Leaders are on the same social media platform as their Soldiers have a responsibility to monitor Soldiers' conduct.
 If you find evidence of a Soldier violating either command policy or the UCMJ on social media platforms, then you should respond in the same manner you would if you witnessed the infraction in any other environment.